mermaid-js/mermaid/packages/mermaid/src/docs/intro/n00b-gettingStarted.md

 | ----------- | --------------------------------- | ------- | ----------- |
 | startOnLoad | Toggle for Rendering upon loading | Boolean | true, false |

+### Adding external diagrams to mermaid

+Please refer to the [Mindmap](./mindmap.md?id=integrating-with-your-librarywebsite) section for more information.

 ### Working Examples

 **Here is a full working example of the mermaidAPI being called through the CDN:**